lucasmillanm/bbw-m183-vulnerapp-main/README.md

 ### 1. Usage of Correct REST Verbs

-The application follows the RESTful design principles and utilizes the appropriate HTTP verbs (GET, POST, PUT, DELETE) for performing corresponding operations on resources.
+The application follows the RESTful design principles and utilizes the appropriate HTTP verbs (GET, POST, DELETE) for performing corresponding operations on resources.

 ### 2. Authentication - BasicAuth